naddison36/eth-scratch3/README.md

 The contracts used by the Scratch extensions are based off [Open Zeppelin](https://docs.openzeppelin.org/) contract.
 * [TokenDetailedMintableBurnable](./contracts/TokenDetailedMintableBurnable.sol) is a [detailed](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Detailed.sol) Open Zeppelin [token contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20.sol) that is [Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Mintable.sol) and [Burnable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Burnable.sol).
 This means tokens can be added by the minter or can be burnt by the token owner.

+## MetaMask

+[MetaMask](https://metamask.io/) is a browser extension that allows users to manage their Ethereum private keys in a variety of ways, including hardware wallets, while isolating them from the site context.
+MetaMask comes pre-loaded connections to Ethereum main and test networks via [Infura](https://infura.io/).

+See [MetaMask Developer Documentation](https://metamask.github.io/metamask-docs/) for more details on how to

 # Testing